Gangs and violence

 In Mongrel Mob and Black Power initiation ceremonies ‘prospects’ must prove themselves in tests ranging from drinking urine from a gumboot, to committing a specific crime, being bashed by the gang, or serving jail time for a patched member’s crime.
 Cam Stokes, a former police officer, argues that prospects ‘must be prepared to engage in illegal activities to prove their loyalty to the gang and to eliminate the possibility that they are an undercover police officer.’1

 In gang culture, women are usually seen as subordinate.
 Until the early 2000s, gang sex and gang rape of women (both referred to as ‘blocking’) was endemic to gang culture.
-One particularly infamous incident occurred in 1988 when a young woman was kidnapped and taken to a Mongrel Mob convention in Auckland, where she was raped by over 15 men.
+One particularly infamous incident occurred in 1988 when a young woman was kidnapped and taken to a Mongrel Mob convention in Auckland, where she was raped by more than 15 men.

 In recent years heavy prison sentences, drug dealing and rising awareness of women’s rights, have all contributed to a decline in the practice of gang rape nationwide.
 In many gangs, blocking has been banned altogether, although individual members are still imprisoned for rape from time to time.